mate-academy/react_static-list-of-goods/README.md

 Add link here: `[DEMO LINK](https://<your_account>.github.io/react_static-list-of-goods/)`

 ## Task
+You have an array of goods `goodsFromServer` hardcoded inside `App.js`
 - Create a component `GoodsList` accepting an array of goods and rendering them inside `<ul>`
 - Create a component `GoodItem` accepting a good object and displaying its name in `good.color` (for example `style={{ color: 'red' }}`)